abhiram10199/live-bus-tracker/README.md

 A real-time web app that fetches live bus data from the liverpool area (functionality to add custom busses still to come!).

+Right now its very bare-bones, you open the app, it shows you a map with all the bus services in the area through a blue marker.
+Updated every 10 seconds (although some buses have inconsistencies with how often they update their data so certain markers may be totally still).

 ## Setup
 ```bash
 git clone https://github.com/YOUR_USERNAME/YOUR_REPO.git